“We often feel like both and neither. We can see ourselves in everyone we’ve ever met while simultaneously feeling like no one truly sees us.”

 In the end, the film’s title feels less like a plea than a challenge.
 Let us be — not corrected, not simplified, not reduced.
 Just allowed to exist, fully and without apology.

 “Acceptance can sometimes still feel distant.
 It can mean: I allow you to exist, but I may not really want to know you.
 Understanding is deeper.
-It requires listening, humility, and the willingness to change the way we see someone.
+It requires listening, humility, and a willingness to change how we see someone.
 To be accepted is important, but to be understood is to feel truly seen.”

 “Difference is not the opposite of humanity.
 Difference is part of humanity.”